teodorrd27/tail-lighter/README.md

 # Tail Lighter <🕯️/>
 ## Identify your rendered DOM elements at the speed of a click
-This is a Tailwind solution for instantly highighting HTML elements on the fly while you are developing locally.
+This is a Tailwind solution for instantly highlighting HTML elements on the fly while you are developing locally.
 When you've got 20 nested divs and your eyes glaze over, just click the tag and its associated rendered element will be instantly highlighted by a border in your browser.

 No-code website builders always outline the elements you are working on in the hierarchy, so here's a start towards achieving that experience in React+Tailwind in VSCode.